RISC-V: Bit manipulation

 Some bit-manipulation ISA extensions were ratified in November 2021 (Zba, Zbb, Zbc, Zbs).
 The Zba, Zbb, and Zbs extensions are arguably extensions of the standard I integer instructions: Zba contains instructions to speed up the computation of the addresses of array elements in arrays of datatypes of size 2, 4, or 8 bytes (sh1add, sh2add, sh3add), and for 64 (and 128) bit processors when indexed with unsigned integers (add.uw, sh1add.uw, sh2add.uw, sh3add.uw and slli.uw).
-The Zbb instructions contains operations to count leading, trailing 0 bits or all 1 bits in a full and 32 word operations (clz, clzw, ctz, ctzw, cpop, cpopw), byte order reversion (rev8), logical instructions with negation of the second input (andn,orn, xnor), sign and zero extension (sext.b, sext.h, zext.h) that could not be provided as special cases of other instructions (andi, addiw, add.wu), min and max of (signed and unsigned) integers, (left and right) rotation of bits in a register and 32 bit words (rori,roriw, ror, rorw, rol, rolw), and a byte wise "or combine" operation which allows detection of a zero byte in a full register, useful for handling C-style nul terminated strings functions.
+The Zbb instructions contains operations to count leading, trailing 0 bits or all 1 bits in a full and 32 word operations (clz, clzw, ctz, ctzw, cpop, cpopw), byte order reversion (rev8), logical instructions with negation of the second input (andn,orn, xnor), sign and zero extension (sext.b, sext.h, zext.h) that could not be provided as special cases of other instructions (andi, addiw, add.wu), min and max of (signed and unsigned) integers, (left and right) rotation of bits in a register and 32-bit words (rori,roriw, ror, rorw, rol, rolw), and a byte wise "or combine" operation which allows detection of a zero byte in a full register, useful for handling C-style null terminated strings functions.
 The Zbs extension allows setting, getting, clearing, and toggling individual bits in a register by their index (bseti, bset, bexti, bext, bclri, bclr, binvi,binv).

 The Zbc extension has instructions for "carryless multiplication", which does the multiplication of polynomials over the Galois field GF(2) (clmul, clmulh, clmulr).
 These are useful for cryptography and CRC checks of data integrity.